danila-grobov/EPiC/README.md

 * You can log in as a student by using the username "Test1" and the password "Test1234"
 ####Pages -
 * **Home**: After logging in, students are able to see their dashboard.
-Students are greeted by a calendar that displays the date, as well as some any deadlines they have within the next month.
-Below this are the course cards for each module a student is enrolled in.
+Students are greeted by a calendar that displays the date, as well as any deadlines they have within the next month.
+Below this are the course cards for each module the student is enrolled in.
 It displays the course code as well as the progress bar.

 * **Course Pages**: When a student clicks on a course card, it will take them to that course's page.
-In that course's page, a student can find an enlarged version of the progress bar.
+There, a student can find an enlarged version of the progress bar.
 Next to it is a card that displays the deadlines for that course.
 Below these a student can find a card that allows students to enter their confidence in the course for the day.
 Lastly, below the confidence card, students can find their own versions of the course checklists.
   Once they tick a task as complete and updates the page, it will be marked as complete both on the deadlines card, as well as fill out slightly more of the progress bar!
-* **Profile**: When a student clicks on the phrase "Hello, (their name)", They'll be taken to their profile page, where whe fully implemented, they can edit their profile data.
+* **Profile**: When a student clicks on the phrase "Hello, (their name)", They'll be taken to their profile page, where when fully implemented, they can edit their profile data.

 ## Coding Conventions
 ***
 ###Project Structure:
-####Frontend -
+####Frontend
 * All components related to the same feature are located within the same folder.
-* Scss files are located in a Scss folder.
+* SCSS files are located in the scss folder.
 * General components that are used in several pages are located in a separate folder.
 * All assets are located in their respective folders.
 * All custom hooks are located in their respective folder.

-####Backend -
+####Backend
 * All the operations relating to the same entity in the database are located in their respective files.
 * All endpoints are located in the app.js file.

-###Variables:
+###Variables
 * Variables are named with camelCase.
 * Use const variables wherever possible, use let variables if necessary.

-###Functions:
+###Functions
 * Functions are named with camelCase.
 * Use arrow functions where possible and only use regular functions if necessary.
 * Name functions using verbs.

-###Components:
+###Components
 * Named with PascalCase.
 * All the components are functional (no classes).